martinmelin/tumblr-redirect/README.md

        to one of your blog posts on Tumblr, like /post/123456/slug, then:

        ```
-   curl -I -H 'Host: your.blog.domain' http://your.herokuapp.com/post/123456/slug
+   curl -I -H 'Host: blog.example.com' http://your.herokuapp.com/post/123456/slug
        ```

        and make sure you get a 302 FOUND response with the Location header